cehbrecht/tgif-ai-2024-10/slides.md

   - The discriminator tries to identify if the data is real or generated.
   - The generator improves over time by trying to fool the discriminator.
 - **Use cases:** Image generation, data augmentation, deepfake creation.
-- **Visual:** Diagram showing the generator and discriminator competition.

 [GAN](images/book/inga-ki/5-1_GAN.jpeg)